 For group-based submissions and presentation, it is feasible that there may be disagreement between members of the original group as to whether they wish to rework the submission, or a lack of availability of some members.
 In these cases, any student wishing to be involved in reworking a group submission must independently submit their work in the appropriate manner.
-The rework will still be a group-based assessment, and students are allowed to collaborate on the work, but any students not submitting revised work or attending the presentation will receive the original mark.
+The rework will still be a group-based assessment, but any students not submitting revised work or attending the presentation will receive the original mark.